TL;DR:

 1. Clarify Your Primary Mode

 SEO-driven?
-Tools like SEMrush, Ahrefs, Clearscope, and Keyword Planner are non-negotiable.
+Tools like SEMrush, Ahrefs, Clearscope, and Keyword Planner are non-negotiable for robust content creation and article optimization.

 AI/Scale-driven?
-Invest in MarketMuse, Frase, Clearscope, or ContentMarketing.ai.
+Invest in MarketMuse, Frase, Clearscope, or ContentMarketing.ai to streamline content production.

 2. Consider Your Team’s Maturity and Scale

 Solo/founder-led?
-Free tools and crowdsourced platforms may suffice.
+Free tools and crowdsourced platforms may suffice for early-stage content creation.

 Agency or in-house team?
-Integrate paid platforms for workflow automation, collaboration, and reporting.
+Integrate paid platforms for workflow automation, collaboration, and reporting to scale article production.

 3. Weigh Liberatory Potential vs. Commodifying Risk

-Does the tool expand your ability to see the unseen, or just push you toward consensus?
+Does the tool expand your ability to see the unseen, or just push you toward consensus-driven content?

 Is the workflow coherent, or do you risk fragmenting research across too many disconnected platforms?